Purdue-CS193/homework-0-gg24819/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# Grayson's First CS193 Website

+- Learning about Git
+- Learning about the Terminal

 ```markdown
 Syntax highlighted code block